shaundonmoyer/Final_Project/Final_Project_Proposal.md

 ## Data sources
 The data source that will be used in this project is from an SQL database hosted by Fracfocus.org and can be downloaded [Here](http://fracfocus.org/data-download).
 Fracfocus.org is a public repository that hosts information on hydrualic fracking fluids from public disclosures.
 The database that fracfocus uses is an SQL database and can be locally downloaded as a backup database (or .bak file).
 The backup database can then be restored using an SQl Server Management Studio application.
 Once the database is restored, multiple packages in R can be used to query from this database.

-Provide a basic run down of what data are in the database and how it is organized.

 ## Languages Used
 The coding language that will be used for this project is R. An application (SQL Server Management Studio) will be used in the data restoration process.